SAP/open-ux-odata/docs/MockserverAPI.md

 #### getEntityInterface

-Retrieve the mockdata entity interface for a given entity set.
+Retrieve the mockdata entity interface for a given entity set within the current service.

 `getEntityInterface: (entityName: string) => Promise<FileBasedMockData | undefined>;`

 The entity interface allow you then to access the standard function (`addEntry`, `fetchEntries`, ...) to manipulate the mockdata of the application.

+#### getOtherServiceEntityInterface

+Retrieve the mockdata entity interface for an entity set from another service.
+This enables cross-service communication and data manipulation across multiple OData services.

+`getOtherServiceEntityInterface: (serviceName: string, entityName: string) => Promise<FileBasedMockData | undefined>;`

+- `serviceName` - The URL path of the target service (e.g., '/sap/opu/odata/sap/MY_OTHER_SERVICE')
+- `entityName` - The name of the entity set in the target service

+See [Cross-Service Communication](./CrossServiceCommunication.md) for detailed usage examples and best practices.

 #### example